Special offer

 HR Director

-Thank you for taking the time to meet with our team about the Marketing Manager position at ABC Company.
-Unfortunately, after careful consideration, our team chose to move forward with another candidate.
+Thank you for taking the time to meet with our team about the Marketing Manager position at ABC Logistics.
+After careful consideration, we’ve decided to move forward with another candidate for this role.

-If you would like specific feedback about your interview, feel free to reach out to me directly.
-Thanks again for your interest in ABC Company, and I wish you good luck in all future endeavors.
+We’ll keep your information on file for future opportunities that may align with your skills and experience.
+If you’d like specific feedback about your interview, feel free to contact me directly.
+Thanks again for your interest in Creighton Logistics.
+I wish you good luck in all future endeavors.

 Regards,

-As mentioned during your initial interview, ABC Company interviewed multiple candidates for the Marketing Manager position.
-After careful review of your resume and consulting with our additional team members, we have decided to go another direction and offer the position to another candidate.
+As mentioned during your initial interview, ABC Logistics interviewed multiple candidates for the Marketing Manager position.
+After carefully reviewing your resume and consulting with our team, we have decided to offer the position to another candidate.

-Please know that while we chose a different candidate for the Marketing Manager position, we were very impressed by your resume and interview.
-ABC Company has several departments, so we will keep your information on file in the event that another position opens up that matches your profile.
+Please be assured that although we chose a different candidate for the Marketing Manager position, we were very impressed by your resume and interview.
+ABC Logistics has several departments, so we will keep your information on file in the event that another position opens up that matches your skills.

 Sincerely,

-A good rejection letter informs candidates that they will not be moving on to the next phase of the hiring process without giving a negative impression of your company.
+A good rejection letter informs candidates that they will not proceed to the next phase of the hiring process while maintaining a positive impression of your company.
 By keeping the letter or email personal and considerate and sending it as quickly as possible, the candidate may have a more positive experience.

 Use these rejection letter templates to respectfully let candidates know they weren’t selected to continue the interview process.